hatoishi/hatoishi.github.com/_posts/2012-05-12-postgresql-constraints-in-rails.markdown

 end
 ```

-We are specifying that a project must have a user_id, a case insensitve non null
+We are specifying that a project must have a user_id, a case insensitive non
-unique name and state must be in either an be 'active' or 'deleted'.
+null unique name and state must be in either an be 'active' or 'deleted'.
 On
 Project.new.save! it will raise an ActiveRecord::RecordInvalid exception for
 all the validations.
 We are also setting the dependent option to cascade
 destruction of a user to the dependent projects.